 Low-Dose Antigen Therapy (LDA) – LDA is a method of immunotherapy that desensitizes by combining a wide variety of extremely low dose allergens with an enzyme mixture containing beta-glucuronidase.
 Although injected, this technique is completely different from standard weekly allergy shots.
 Developed in England over 45 years ago, LDA uses a combination of over 350 antigens and a natural enzyme at extremely low doses.
 This natural enzyme potentiates the effect of the tiny quantity of antigens impacting the T cells, the managers of immune system, regulating the immune response.
 The fresh T cells then program the immune system to not overreact to the allergy triggers.

 Frequency – since each batch of T cells lives about two months, LDA shots are given every two months at the start.
 Gradually the T cells learn how to replicate correctly without the injection so the interval is extended to four, six, or more months apart.
 The number of injections needed depends upon the condition being treated but is generally between 6-18 injections.

 Conditions – LDA is used in the treatment of many conditions including:

 Safety – because of the extreme low-dose required, LDA has proven very safe with no reports of anaphylactic reactions in the United States going back to the start of the program in 2002.

 More information – An interesting article by Dr. Shrader, the physician who developed LDA, is provided for further study here.

-Medications can truly help with symptom control and are frequently used early on while developing improved tolerance through desensitization.
-At times medications are absolutely essential and life-saving.
-Not all patients can be desensitized and some must always carry emergency treatment with them and seek extremely clean environments and safe food choices.
-Allergy problems in certain patients can be very complex and may need more extended evaluations and treatment.
+Note: not all patients can be desensitized in the early stages.
+Some must always carry immediate emergency treatment with them and live and work only in extremely clean environments and only eat safe foods.
+Allergy problems in certain patients can be very complex and may need more extended evaluation and treatment.